.What is an appraisal?

 - The name of the owner/client and the purpose of the appraisal.

-- A general market analysis for the type of object(s) included in the appraisal that describes current market conditions (volatile or stable), provenance, and acquisition history.
+- A general market analysis for the type of object(s) included in the appraisal that describes current market conditions (volatile or stable).

 - The date(s) of inspection, the date on which the report is finalized, and the effective valuation date.

-- A description of each object that conforms to the Getty Information Institute’s Object ID system as well as a digital image of each object.
+- A description of each object that conforms to ICOM’s Object ID classification as well as a digital image of each object.

 Can you authenticate my painting?